tytydraco/yessleep/out/I_posted_a_story_on_here_last_week_and_now_I_regret_it.md

 "If you want to continue to live you will read to this message very carefully.
 In five minutes two men in suits will knock on your door.
 DO NOT answer it.
 You must sneak out the back through your neighbours garden.
 The 406 bus will be leaving then, get on it."

-I looked at when the message was sent.
+I checked when the message was sent.
 Four minutes ago...

 I looked out my front window in horror.
 Two men in suits were approaching the door.
 I jumped up from my desk and grabbed my phone, making my way out the back.
 I could hear them pounding the knocker as I hopped the fence.